 Some ruling party members have pushed for ANC leaders to demand that Zuma, who has denied any wrongdoing, resign.
 Other options for his removal include impeachment proceedings in parliament or a vote on an opposition-sponsored motion of no confidence that is scheduled for Feb.
 22. Ruling party leaders are uncomfortable with the idea of backing an opposition motion, fueling speculation that the ANC will make an internal decision to remove Zuma in the same way that President Thabo Mbeki was ousted in 2008 during his second term.
 Critics questioned the legality of Mbeki’s removal, as the constitution only says parliament can remove the president through impeachment or a motion of no confidence.

 WHAT ARE SOUTH AFRICANS SAYING?

-“This is a challenging time for our country,” Ramaphosa said Wednesday.
-The ANC is Africa’s most prominent liberation movement and many veterans of the long struggle against apartheid worry that the corruption allegations against Zuma are undermining its legacy.
-The Nelson Mandela Foundation this week said the president should resign “sooner rather than later” and the foundation of Nobel laureate and former archbishop Desmond Tutu last year posted a scathing tweet in his name: “We will pray for the downfall of a government that misrepresents us.”
+“This is a challenging time for our country,” Ramaphosa said.
+Many veterans of the long struggle against apartheid worry that the corruption allegations against Zuma are undermining the ANC’s legacy as the main movement against white minority rule.
+The Nelson Mandela Foundation said the president should resign “sooner rather than later” and the foundation of Nobel laureate and former archbishop Desmond Tutu last year posted a scathing tweet in his name: “We will pray for the downfall of a government that misrepresents us.”